 Texas is a state of about 7,000 lakes—and Texans are proud of this scenic beauty.
 However, a day on the water can sometimes have life-altering effects.

 Thousands of boaters use our state’s lakes each week.
 Recreational boating is often thought of as a safe activity, but you could be at risk due to another party’s careless behavior.
-Protect yourself by learning how accidents occur and how The Button Law Firm helps those who’ve been injured in serious boating accidents.
+Protect yourself by learning how accidents occur and how our Texas personal injury attorney at The Button Law Firm helps those who’ve been injured in serious boating accidents.

 Types of Boating Accidents